Goals win games and a prolific centre-forward is worth their weight in gold in football.

 Having missed the opening games of the season through suspension after biting Chelsea’s Branislav Ivanovic, Suarez returned in inspired form and scored 31 goals in just 33 games for Brendan Rodgers’ side.

-In prolific tandem with Daniel Sturridge, Suarez scored a series of stunning goals along the way, Liverpool being narrowly pipped to the title by Manchester City.
+In prolific tandem with Daniel Sturridge, Suarez scored a series of stunning goals along the way as Liverpool were narrowly pipped to the title by Manchester City.
+His haul failed to include a single penalty, while he also registered 12 assists – second to only teammate Steven Gerrard in the Premier League.

-Suarez was rewarded for his displays with a PFA Player of the Year and FWA Footballer of the Year double, adding to his Golden Boot and European Golden Shoe.
+Suarez was rewarded for his displays with a PFA Player of the Year and FWA Footballer of the Year double, adding to his Golden Boot and European Golden Shoe accolades.

 Mohamed Salah – 32 (2017/18)